Cjenc24/Cjenc24/README.md

 ### Previous Coding Experience 🏔️
 * Introductory classes in elementary and middle school
 ### Reasons for taking Computer Science 🏜️
-* Wanted to develope a new and useful skill
+* Wanted to develop a new and useful skill
 * Thought it might be fun
 ### Interests 🌃
 * Baking